Adrishikhar/MPU9250_Driver_MoonLab/README.md

 # MPU9250_Driver_MoonLab
 This is a register-level MPU9250 clone driver available in the MOON LAB.
-IT processes the raw data, and does not apply any kind of noise filtering algorithms.
+It processes the raw data, and does not apply any kind of noise filtering algorithms.

-# MPU9250 Clone Register Read Driver

 ## Overview